fbpx

-The PHILIPPINES is known as the "Pearl of the Orient" because of its rare scenic views and tourist attractions.
+The Philippines is known as the “Pearl of the Orient” because of its rare scenic views and tourist attractions.

 Not only that, this country has become a prime adventure and activity destination for tourists from all over the world.
-Scuba diving, surfing, skydiving, mountain hiking, game fishing are just some of the adventures that you can experience here.
+Scuba diving, surfing, skydiving, mountain hiking, and game fishing are just some of the adventures that you can experience here.

 Customs